bib-r/bib-r/README.md

 ## Getting Started
 The MARC files are provided in MARC/XML format and can be handled by MARC-based libraries or tools (e.g., MARC4J).
 The FRBR files use the RDF/XML format.
 They can be loaded and managed by API such as Jena to manipulate data as triples.

 The FRBR collections use an adhoc vocabulary which is specific to our project.
-However, each concept come from reference FRBR Vocabularies such as FRBRer and RDA.
+However, each concept comes from reference FRBR vocabularies such as FRBRer and RDA.
 A RDF mapping file is provided where each concept from our vocabulary is mapped to reference concepts.
 Example:
 ```xml
 <rdf:Description rdf:about="http://research.progilone.fr/benchmark/placeOfpublication">
   <owl:sameAs rdf:resource="http://rdaregistry.info/Elements/m/P30088"/>